By Shawn Martin

 For example, there are no limits on interest rates at all.
-Whatever you agree toi, and sign a contract to, is what you will be charged.
+Whatever you agree to and sign a contract to, is what you will be charged.

-This is like giving the loan companies free reign on the borrowers.
+This is like giving the loan companies free rein on the borrowers.

-Same rule applies to the length of the payday loan, which can lead to roll over after roll over, with all the associated fees and interest connected with a roll over of your payday loan.
+The same rule applies to the length of the payday loan, which can lead to rolling over after the rollover, with all the associated fees and interest connected with a rollover of your payday loan.

 Note, the average payday loan is rolled over between 4 and 5 times before it is retired in full, and this state is set up for the borrower to fail almost every time.